We offer blood and marrow transplant services to treat many types of blood conditions and blood cancers.

 - adult germ cell tumors

-We are a full member of the National Marrow Donor Program, which gives us access to donors from across the country and around the world, increasing your chances of finding a match when you need it.
-Our collaboration with Johns Hopkins School of Medicine has expanded our donor pool through haploidentical transplantation—a type of transplantation in which less-than-full-matched individuals serve as donors.
+Through the use of haploidentical transplants, we have expanded and diversified our pool of donors to include more people from underrepresented ethnic and minority groups, so that every patient can find a potential donor.
+We are also a full member of the National Marrow Donor Program, which gives us access to donors from across the country and around the world, increasing your chances of finding a match.

 Research and Clinical Trials

-Through research and clinical trials led by our program director, Samer Al-Homsi, MD, MBA, our transplantation team has pioneered innovative ways to prevent graft-versus-host disease (GvHD), in which immune cells in donated blood and marrow attack the tissues of a recipient.
+Through research and clinical trials led by our program director, Samer Al-Homsi, MD, MBA, our transplant team has pioneered innovative ways to prevent graft-versus-host disease (GvHD), in which immune cells in donated blood and marrow attack the tissues of a recipient.

-Based on our own research, we are one of the only programs in the country that offers matched-related and matched-unrelated allogeneic transplantation without using traditional GvHD preventive medications such as cyclosporine, tacrolimus, and sirolimus.
-This allows us to provide transplantation to people who are often denied a blood and marrow transplant, for example those with limited kidney function.
+Based on our own research, we are one of the only programs in the country that offers matched-related and matched-unrelated allogeneic transplants without using traditional GvHD preventive medications such as cyclosporine, tacrolimus, and sirolimus.
+This allows us to provide transplants to people who are often denied a blood and marrow transplant, for example those with limited kidney function.

 For people who do not qualify for a transplant, we offer the option to participate in clinical trials and access to other novel treatments.